Back to E-commerce Dictionary

 Examples of API-First PIM

-• 2A mobile app leveraging the PIM's API to display product information and manage customer-specific pricing.
+• 2A mobile app uses the API to display product data and manage custom prices for specific users.

 How WISEPIM Helps